stefarusso/conductivity/README.md

 ![img](https://github.com/stefarusso/conducivity/blob/master/img/tex2img_4.png?raw=true)

-from the deviation is possibile to calculate MSD which is linked to the self-diffusion coefficient:
+from the deviation is possibile to calculate MSD which is linked to the self-diffusion coefficient: [3,4]

 ![img](https://github.com/stefarusso/conducivity/blob/master/img/tex2img_3.png?raw=true)

 This can be usefull in case like ionic solutes in neutral solvents where there is very little correlation of motion between the ions.
 In case of ionic liquids this can lend to over-estimation of diffusion coefficient because th of-diagonal terms D_{ij} where the MSD is calculated by the product of the deviation of different ions can be not close to zero (as the solute exemple).
 This balance the value too positive of D_i giving a more valueble result with the collective D_coll

+#### Inter molecular correlations (i!=j)

+This is the quantity where ionic liquids start to have deviations from neutral species.
+In water this quantity is close to zero because solutes dynamics are uncorrelated and is often ignored.
+In ionic liquids ionic couples can move togheter and the diffusion of single ion can be higher than expected if we don't take into account the correlated movements that happen with the other ions in the simulations.

+##### Cation-Cation and Anion-Anion
+i!=j.
+the procedure is the same at least up to the deviation matrix DeltaX,DeltaY,DeltaZ.
+This time there is the need of a loop over the ions.
+There are N*(N-1) products compared to the N * N in the i=j case